 Personally, I tend to go the boutique hotel option.
 However, I tend to limit it to a couple of nights and I always have Netflix/the kindle stocked up as my back up plan.

-If you’re after examples for good boutique hotels when you are travelling alone here are a couple:
+If you’re after examples of good boutique hotels when you are a lone traveller here are a couple:

 This is a tough one.
 Sharing a room gets you an immediate buddy.
 Most importantly you have someone with whom to go to meals.
 However, you could easily get a total dud and then be stuck with them.
 Or worse someone annoying.
 And it means you get no time on your own.
 So what do you do?